LauretsDev/MovieSearchApp/README.md

 # SearchMovieApp
-This is a simple movie searching app to learn using APIs in Node.js, api used is OMDb API.
+This is a simple movie searching app to learn how to use APIs in Node.js, api used is OMDb API.